madebits/madebits.github.io/blog/2018/2019-01-23-Installing-Ubuntu-18.10.md

 # --incognito --enable-dom-distiller
 ```

-So, I can go on with rest of my specific configuration.
+I can go on with rest of my specific configuration.

 ##Summary

-Apart of GNome taskbar, that I really do not like (it consumes the limited vertical space on screen; you cannot move it right or left; auto-hide is not so easy to use within VirtualBox; and once you are used with free vertical space from other environments, it is hard to accept lack of it), I think with minor tweaks Ubuntu 18.10 UI is usable, without having to install some other desktop variant.
+Apart of GNOME taskbar, which I really do not like, as it consumes the limited vertical space on screen:

+* you cannot move it right or left;
+* auto-hide is not so easy to use within VirtualBox;
+* if you are used with free vertical space from other environments, it is hard to accept lack of that option;

+I think with minor tweaks, Ubuntu 18.10 UI is usable, without having to install some other desktop variant.
 The overall UI direction looks ok, I can imagine using next LTS release as default desktop.

 <ins class='nfooter'><a rel='next' id='fnext' href='#blog/2018/2018-12-16-Cryptsetup-in-Plain-Mode.md'>Cryptsetup in Plain Mode</a></ins>